9 Professional Painting Secrets That Will Transform Your DIY Game

 5. All Natural Paint Brush Cleaner

-Vinegar has more uses than I could ever imagine!
-For slightly dirty brushes use ½ vinegar and ½ hot tap water in a bowl and let them soak for about 30 minutes.
-For a brush with dried paint on it, put your brush in a small pot and cover the bristles with vinegar.
+Vinegar has more uses than I ever imagined!
+For slightly dirty brushes, use a mixture of half vinegar and half hot tap water in a bowl and let them soak for about 30 minutes.
+If you have a brush with dried paint, put it in a small pot and cover the bristles with vinegar.
 Bring the vinegar to a boil and let it simmer for a few minutes.
-Remove from the heat and let cool before removing the brush.
-Once it’s cool, wash it with water and you should be able to clean all the paint from the brush easily.
+Remove from the heat, let it cool, and then wash it with water.
+You will be amazed at how easily the paint comes off.

 6. Oil-Based Paint and Your Brushes